PrairieLearn/PrairieLearn/docs/installing.md

 #### Running Docker with the extended features

-Now, we can run PrairieLearn as usual, but with additional options to allow the external grading or workspaces features.
-We require these extra options so that Docker can spawn additional containers alongside the main PrairieLearn container.
+Now, we can run PrairieLearn with additional options to allow the external grading or workspaces features.
 For example, if your course directory is in `$HOME/pl-tam212` and the jobs directory created above is in `$HOME/pl_ag_jobs`, the new command is as follows:

 ```sh
 docker run -it --rm -p 3000:3000 \